david-dick/firefox-marionette/README.md

 - script - a shortcut to allow directly providing the [script](https://metacpan.org/pod/Firefox::Marionette::Timeout#script) timeout, instead of needing to use timeouts from the capabilities parameter.
 Overrides all longer ways.
 - seer - this option is switched off "0" by default.
 When it is switched on "1", it will activate the various speculative and pre-fetch options for firefox.
 NOTE: that this option only works when profile\_name/profile is not specified.
 - sleep\_time\_in\_ms - the amount of time (in milliseconds) that this module should sleep when unsuccessfully calling the subroutine provided to the [await](#await) or [bye](#bye) methods.
 This defaults to "1" millisecond.
+- stealth - stops [navigator.webdriver](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/webdriver) from being accessible by the current web page.
+This is highly experimental.
+See [WEBSITES THAT BLOCK AUTOMATION](#websites-that-block-automation) for a discussion.
 - survive - if this is set to a true value, firefox will not automatically exit when the object goes out of scope.
 See the reconnect parameter for an experimental technique for reconnecting.
 - trust - give a path to a [root certificate](https://en.wikipedia.org/wiki/Root_certificate) encoded as a [PEM encoded X.509 certificate](https://datatracker.ietf.org/doc/html/rfc7468#section-5) that will be trusted for this session.
 - timeouts - a shortcut to allow directly providing a [timeout](https://metacpan.org/pod/Firefox::Marionette::Timeout) object, instead of needing to use timeouts from the capabilities parameter.
 Overrides the timeouts provided (if any) in the capabilities parameter.